makyo/drab-makyo.com/cv.md

 [Personal projects](https://github.com/makyo)
 :   additional projects not falling under a larger heading (reverse chronological order)

+    * [bbbingo](https://bbbingo.me) --- A website for generating and playing custom bingo cards.
     * Qoheleth --- An alternate reality game
         * [cards](https://github.com/but-death-must/cards) --- an implementation of the Solitaire stream cipher, intended to be ugly and unreadable (with a separate commented branch)
         * [qoheleth](https://github.com/but-death-must/qoheleth)